As Fiji election nears, Western nations look to revive influence

 "We need to get Fiji back in the tent because it is not being a very cooperative regional partner and that's what really matters."

-Its importance is recognised by the United States, which aims to shore up what many see as the West's sliding prestige in the region, as part of President Barack Obama's "pivot" to Asia.
+Its importance is recognized by the United States, which aims to shore up what many see as the West's sliding prestige in the region, as part of President Barack Obama's "pivot" to Asia.

 "Our commitment to the people of Fiji has never wavered, and subsequent to credible elections, we look forward to working with those elected to create closer ties between our two nations," a U.S. embassy spokesman told Reuters.